-Sweet baby girl, I can’t believe your Kindergarten year is over.
+Sweet baby girl, I can’t believe your kindergarten year is over.
 Everyone told me it would go quickly and of course they were right.
-You survived a year of firsts; new friends, new school, new routine, and you did it all in stride.
-Your Mom survived too, although I think you handled it better than me.
+You survived a year of firsts: New friends, new school, new routine, and you did it all in stride.
+Your mom survived too, although I think you handled it better than I did.

 Remember the first day when we walked hand in hand into that big new school building?
 I was so nervous for you and I think you were a little scared, although you did a good job hiding those jitters.
 I didn’t.
 My tears hit the moment I let go of your hand.
 I have a feeling that will happen a lot through the years.

 I’m sure I will cry at each new milestone you reach.
 You’ll just have to roll your eyes at me because I can’t help myself.

 The tears flow because I’m so proud of the young lady you’ve become.
 You’re so smart and incredibly kind to your peers.
 You’re a little boy crazy, too—which might make your daddy cry someday.

 I’m a little sad.
 Not because you are growing up—that’s natural and wonderful and expected—but because the older you get, the closer goodbye becomes.
 Someday you’ll leave to make your own dreams and discover your own adventures.
 And I want that for you.
 But secretly, I’m already crushed at the reality that will be.
 You see baby girl, you (your sister, too) are the answer to my dreams.
 What a gift you’ve given me by just being you.

 I know this summer you’ll spend hours playing with your friends at the pool and in the yard and each hour of independence will make your mom seems less cool.
 And that’s OK.
 But I really hope we have at least a couple more school years like this one.